dart-code-checker/dart-code-metrics/.github/ISSUE_TEMPLATE/rule-change-proposal.md

 ---

 <!--
     This template is for requesting a rule change.
-If tou want to suggest a new rule or report a bug please use another template.
+If you want to ask a question, suggest a new rule or report a bug please use another template.
 -->

 **What rule do you want to change?**